trentonallan/virtual-aragonite-sensor/README.md

 ### Model Architecture

-I used a Random Forest (100 trees, max depth 15) because it handles small datasets well and gives built-in feature importance without tuning.
+I used a Random Forest (100 trees, max depth 15) because it handles small datasets well and automatically ranks feature importance during training.
 The model splits data 60/20/20 for training/validation/test and uses 10-fold cross-validation to verify performance.

 The forest approach beat neural networks here because:
 - More robust on 2,140 samples